Using Your Bank Card

 - Ask your home bank if they have connections with any Canadian banks

 - Choose a bank that accepts money transfers from your bank at home

 - Find a bank that offers student rates

 After you choose a bank, you can find the branch nearest to you.
-To see which banks are close to Western, view the Banks Close to Campus section below.
+To see which banks are close to Western and learn more about the different options, view the Banks Close to Campus section below.